ErinNC/Simple-Linear-Regression/README.md

 This notebook was adapted from a project of BloomTech's Data Science program (U1S3M1)

 ### Next Steps:
-- Find more recent data
+- Search for more recent data
-- Explore multivariate linear regression
+- Explore multiple linear regression
 - Investigate other evaluation metrics
 - Implement Machine Learning algorithm to improve model